daonative/protocol/README.md

 ## Warning

 This is still an alpha version which will evolve significantly before the mainnet release.

 ## Terminology

+- room: a treasury to help you fund content
-- Call for article: a way to request content on-chain
+- proposal: a way to request funds from your treasury

-- Article: for the smart contracts articles are a link
+## Roles

+- contributor: someone making a proposal for content
+- sponsor: someone funding a Newsroom

 ## Introduction

-Using prologe.press smart contracts sponsor can:
+Using newsroom contracts, sponsors can:

-- create a new call
-- fund a call
+- Create a newsroom & fund it
-- vote on articles
+- Create proposals to request funds from your newsroom
+- Fund proposals

-Using prologe.press smart contracts writers can:
+Using newsroom contracts, contributors can:

-- submit an article
+- Submit an proposal
-- withdraw their rewards
+- Withdraw their rewards

 ## Roadmap